swasti324/pico-whack-a-mole/README.md

 ## Software Set up

+1. Make sure that you have CMake set up so that you can build and run code.
-1. Create a folder for the project named pico
+2. Create a folder for the project named pico
-2. In this folder clone _this_ repository using the
+3. In this folder clone _this_ repository using the

 ```
 $ git clone